jmartsch/acegulpandpack/README.md

 # Acegulp 4
-A set of gulp 4 tasks with JS transpilation, webpack, SVG Sprites, minification and file revving
+A set of gulp 4 tasks with JS transpilation, webpack, SVG Sprites, minification, critcal path CSS generation and file revving

 # What is inside?
 * Gulp 4